 - When that window opens you can click on Disk Management and find the device in the drive viewer.

-However, this action is not workable in some cases, and you need to Select “New Simple Volume” item.
-You’ll get the New Simple Volume Wizard which guides you recreate new partition for the flash drive.
-Operations are following the onscreen instructions, setting options and click “Next” button.
+However, this action is not workable in some cases, and you need to select the “New Simple Volume” item.
+You’ll get the New Simple Volume Wizard which guides you to recreate a new partition for the flash drive.
+Operations are following the onscreen instructions, setting options, and click the “Next” button.
 When the process is done, you’ll find the USB drive has been formatted and is properly recognized by the system.

 Format The Drive with Command Prompt

 Disk Management is not almighty and it is not helpful in many cases.
-Thus we need to switch to command line based formatting solution.
-It looks like this method is complicated to common users, but it is not.
-Follow steps below and see whether it can get everything done.
+Thus we need to switch to a command line-based formatting solution.
+It looks like this method is complicated for common users, but it is not.
+Follow the steps below and see whether it can get everything done.

-Open the command prompt as administrator and perform following commands one by one.
+Open the command prompt as administrator and perform the following commands one by one.

 -select disk ‘your disk number’

 Now on Command prompt window Type command diskpart and press Enter key.

 Next Type command list volume and press enter key.
 Then you can see the partition and disk list of the current computer.
 All drives are listed with numbers and Disk 4 is the flash drive in question.